What is a Biosphere Reserve?

 Core Area is the only one which requires legal protection and hence corresponds to a secured area.
 This zoning scheme is flexible and can be used creatively.
 It is one of the strongest points of biosphere concept and facilitates an integration of protected areas into a broad landscape.

 The buffer zone surrounds core areas and used for activities which are compatible with scientific research, training, and education.

 The transition area is a part of the reserve where greatest activities are enabled and promoting economic and human development that are socially sustainable.

 Benefits of Biosphere Reserve

-The concept of biosphere reserve concept can be applied to guide and construct projects to enhance human livelihood and ensure environmental stability.
+The concept of a biosphere reserve concept can be applied to guide and construct projects to enhance human life and ensure environmental stability.

 It spreads awareness among local people and government authorities on environmental issues.
 It attracts additional funding from various sources.
 Biosphere reserves serve as ‘learning places’ to demonstrate approaches to conservation and development.